shijithpk/music-discovery/README.md

 * **Get email notifications** — If you want to be notified by email when your playlist is ready, you'll need to create a new mail id to send those mails to yourself.
 This [page](https://realpython.com/python-send-email/) has detailed instructions on how to use gmail programatically to send emails.
 Then put in the email id where you want to receive the mail, the new email id you've created and its password into [config_email.ini](config_email.ini).
 Then go into [update_script.py](update_script.py) and uncomment the part at the end that deals with email.

-* **Follow playlists you choose on Spotify** — Right now the script just mines the playlists you choose.
+* **Follow playlists you've chosen** — Right now the script just mines the playlists you've chosen.
 But it can also follow these playlists on your behalf to boost their follower count and give something back.
 Have disabled this option because every playlist you follow will appear in your Spotify library, and I didn't want to clutter your library with 20-30 playlists at one go.
 What I do is I follow the playlists I aggregate, but I put them in a separate folder to keep my library tidy.
-Go into the script and uncomment this part to enable the follow option.
+Go into the script and uncomment the part below to enable the follow option.

 ```
     # if not sp.playlist_is_following(playlist_id[current_user_id])[0]:
     #     sp.current_user_follow_playlist(playlist_id)